auth0/auth0-headless-kerberos-sample/README.md

 <add key="auth0:ConnectionName" value="FabrikamAD" />
 ```

-And now you can use the `AdConnectorClient` for headless Kerberos authentication and to get the user's claims:
+And now you can use the `AdConnectorClient` for headless Kerberos authentication and to get the **current user**'s claims:

 ```csharp
 var client = new AdConnectorClient(